 14. Dairy farmers spend millions of their own dollars to find new ways to protect the natural resources of dairies across the country.

-There’s always more work underway to make sure dairy farms have a positive, lasting effect on local communities and the planet as a whole
+Dairy farmers are constantly finding ways to make sure their have a positive, lasting effect on local communities and the planet as a whole.